didibib/my-vs-theme/README.md

 # My VS Theme
-You need 'Color Themes for Visual Studio' extension installed.
+You need `Color Themes for Visual Studio` extension installed. <br>
 Then import the theme.